norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

   end
 ```

 Inspired by the [Student Scraper](https://github.com/norawolf/oo-student-scraper-online-web-pt-112618) lab, I decided to iterate through the data for each book and populate a hash with the key/value pairs of attributes and data for each book.
 Inside of my Book class, I utilized metaprogramming within my initialize method to allow for me to easily alter which attributes each Book would be instantiated with.
-Following this format allowed me to easily alter my code to include more Book attributes as I gradually worked out how to scrape some of the less accessible elements from the NYT page.
+Following this format allowed me flexibility to include more Book attributes as I gradually worked out how to scrape some of the less accessible elements from the NYT page.

 ```
   def initialize(book_hash)